th4z/Epoch-Missions/README.md

 Sarge AI now will spawn in vehicle turrets (should work with most of epoch vehicles).
 Send bug reports if u notice one not working or have errors

+Expermential Vehicle Fix for Epoch.
+Original Fix didnt run on vehicles bought after server startup or spawned at missions.

 =============
 <h5>List of Planned Changes</h5>